wasp-lang/wasp/README.md

 You can run `./run help` to learn how to use it.

 Examples:
- - `./run exec examples/todoMVC.wasp out/todoMVC` will run stic on todoMVC example.
+ - `./run exec examples/todoMVC.wasp out/todoMVC` will run waspc on todoMVC example.

 ## Tests